-Analytical means continues to be a major concern.
-It should be made very clear that only high-quality GC/MS techniques produce a true quantitative means (Lambert, 2003).
-Studies show that because the amount and distribution of PAHs, the target compound for fluorometers, change with time during the course of a chemical dispersion event, a fluorometer can never be truly 'calibrated' for a particular oil and dispersant combination (Fingas and Ka'aihue, 2004; Fingas and Decola, 2006).
+Analytical means in any test system continues to be a major concern.
+It should be made very clear that only careful GC/MS techniques produce a true answer (Lambert, 2003).
+There are few analytical methods that can be used outdoors or in field situations.
+Very early in the field testing program, fluorometers, particularly Turner fluorometers, were used.
+Studies then showed that because the amount and distribution of PAHs, the target compound for fluorometers, change with time during the course of a chemical dispersion event, a fluorometer can never be truly 'calibrated' for a particular oil and dispersant combination (Fingas and Ka'aihue, 2004; Fingas and Decola, 2006).
+A fluorometer uses UV or near UV to activate aromatic species in the oil.
+The UV activation energy is more applicable to the naphthalenes and phenanthrenes, whereas the near UV is more sensitive to large species such as fluorenes.
 The composition of the oil changes with respect to aromatic content as it weathers and is dispersed, with the concentration of aromatics increasing.
-A fluorometer reading will always remain a relative value and even with careful 'calibration' can only give indications that are as much as order-of-magnitude from the true value.
+A fluorometer reading will always remain a relative value and even with careful calibration can only give indications that are as much as order-of-magnitude from the true value.
 Efforts continue on fluorescent measures (Bugden et al., 2008), however there needs to be more recognition that this method will always be relative and highly prone to error.

+Even with good calibration and taking samples directly from the output of a fluorometer, there are significant differences because the target compound of the PAHs have different distributions and concentrations with time, conditions and weathering of the oil.
 Figure 1, below shows the lack of relation between the TPH measured by GC-FID and the reading of the fluorometer.
 Samples for analysis were taken directly from the output of the fluorometer and readings recorded for comparison.
 Figure 1 shows that the correlation between readings is poor.